Inuyama, Aichi: Early modern period

 The area around Inuyama was settled from prehistoric times.
 During the Sengoku period, part of the Battle of Komaki and Nagakute was fought in what is now Inuyama, and the Oda clan rebuilt a pre-existing fortification into Inuyama Castle.

 Under the Edo period Tokugawa shogunate, Inuyama was ruled as a sub-domain of Owari Domain, entrusted to the Naruse clan, who served as senior retainers of the Nagoya-branch of the Tokugawa clan.

 Late modern period

 Immediately following the Meiji Restoration in 1868, Inuyama was established as an independent feudal han, until the 1871 abolition of the han system.

 With the establishment of the modern municipalities system on October 1, 1889, the town of Inuyama was created.

 Contemporary history

 Inuyama Castle was designated as a national treasure in 1935 and again in 1952.

-Inuyama merged with four neighboring villages to from the city of Inuyama on April 1, 1954.
+Inuyama merged with four neighboring villages to form the city of Inuyama on April 1, 1954.

 In 2016, the Inuyama Festival was proclaimed an Intangible cultural heritage by UNESCO.

 Government

 Inuyama has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 20 members.
 The city contributes one member to the Aichi Prefectural Assembly.
-In terms of national politics, the city is part of Aichi District 6 of the lower house of the Diet of Japan.
+In terms of national politics, the city is part of Aichi 16th district of the lower house of the Diet of Japan.